Consent for Men’s Hormone Optimization

 • Potential benefits: Stable testosterone levels, less daily management, and good tolerability when dosed appropriately.

 • Risks and side effects: Suppression of sperm production, increased red blood cell count, acne or oily skin, and the need for self-injection.
 If used alone, testicular atrophy/shrinkage may occur.
-If this is a major concern, we coudl add gondarelin or hcg injections or oral enclomiphene to keep endogenous testosterone production.
+If this is a major concern, we could add gondarelin or hCG injections or oral enclomiphene to keep endogenous testosterone production.

 Option 4: Topical Testosterone Gel